karmakaze/polytopcoder/README.md

 ## Run It!

-- The app can be run directly from (rawgit)[http://cdn.rawgit.com/karmakaze/polytopcoder/master/app/index.html]
+- The app can be run directly from [rawgit CDN](http://cdn.rawgit.com/karmakaze/polytopcoder/master/app/index.html)
+- [RawGit](https://rawgit.com) is pretty frickin' cool.